 We have completed our switch over to Zoom-accessible meetings.
 We now have at least one Zoom-accessible meeting per day, with more to come.
 Please take a look at the COVID-19 schedule below for the most recent information.
-The schedule is available in both downloadable graphic format and as a list with direct links.
+All times listed are EST.

 8PM Monday Night Beginner’s Meeting